Hemiliano

-Hemiliano Gomes Lopes (born 23 January 1993), known simply as Hemiliano, is a Bissau-Guinean footballer who plays for Portuguese club SL Cartaxo as a forward.
+Hemiliano Gomes Lopes (born 23 November 1993), known simply as Hemiliano, is a Bissau-Guinean footballer who plays for Portuguese club SL Cartaxo as a forward.

-Football career
+Career

 Born in Bissau, Hemiliano started playing organized football at already 18, with G.D.
 Ribeirão for his last year as a junior.
 In 2012, he joined F.C.
 Arouca also in Portugal, making his debut as a professional on 14 October 2012 as he appeared as a late substitute in a 1–0 home win against C.D.
 Trofense, for the season's Portuguese Cup.

 Hemiliano played his first match in the second division on 30 December 2012, starting in a 1–1 draw at C.F.
 União.